richard-fisher/ramaze/guide/general/sessions.md

 This particular example tells Ramaze to use Memcached for storing session related data.
-Where you set this doesn't really matter as long as it's done before calling {Ramaze.start}.
+Where you set this doesn't really matter as long as it's done before calling ``Ramaze.start``.
 Generally you'd want to put this in a configuration file that's loaded in your app.rb file, if your application is a small one you can just put it in the app.rb file directly.